AdaCore/learn/books/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

       end if;
    end Main;

-Try running the above code.
-You will notice that you will get a compilation error.
+THe above code will not compile.
 This is because Ada does no allow assignment as an expression.

 .. admonition:: The "use" clause